Amjad-Ib9/Actuarial-Cost-Prediction-Risk-Modeling-Gamma-GLM-Shiny/README.md

 ## Overview

-This project develops an end-to-end actuarial pricing system for health insurance using a Gamma GLM model and an interactive Shiny dashboard for real-time risk analysis and cost prediction.
+This project builds an end-to-end actuarial pricing system for health insurance, combining statistical modeling (Gamma GLM) with an interactive Shiny dashboard to support real-time pricing and risk-based decision making.
 ## Key Visualizations

 ### 1. Distribution of Medical Charges